All Products

 ApsaraDB for SelectDB:Export data by using the SELECT INTO OUTFILE statement

-Alibaba Cloud allows you to use the SELECT INTO OUTFILE statement to export data from ApsaraDB for SelectDB instances and generate files.
-You can store the files to remote storage systems such as Object Storage Service (OSS) and Hadoop Distributed File System (HDFS) over the Amazon Simple Storage Service (Amazon S3) and HDFS protocols.
+To back up or migrate data of an ApsaraDB for SelectDB instance, you can use the SELECT INTO OUTFILE statement to export data from the SelectDB instance to a file.
+You can store the file to remote storage systems such as Object Storage Service (OSS) and Hadoop Distributed File System (HDFS) over the Amazon Simple Storage Service (Amazon S3) and HDFS protocols.

 Overview